MohamedElashri/HEPilot/adapters/arxiv_adapter/README.md

 - No figure extraction (text only)
 - Basic table detection (no complex table parsing)
 - No citation graph extraction
-- No version history tracking

 ### Planned Enhancements
 - LaTeX source processing for better equation handling
 - Figure extraction and OCR/vlm
-- Incremental updates (detect new versions)

 ---